 The Special Educational Needs Co-ordinator is Rachel O'Sullivan.
-She is also the Designated Safeguarding Lead and she can be contacted on 01626 773905 or via email at rosullivan@olsp.uk.
+She is also the Designated Safeguarding Lead and she can be contacted on 01626 773905 or via email at rosullivan@olsp.uk or jday@olsp.uk.

-Our Lady and St Patrick's has a designated governor for SEN, Mrs Elizabeth Hampton, who holds the SENDCo to account for the progress of the children with Special Educational Needs and reviews the standards of their provision.
+Our Lady and St Patrick's has a designated governor for SEN, Mrs Sophie Farleigh, who holds the SENDCo to account for the progress of the children with Special Educational Needs and reviews the standards of their provision.
 The governor with responsibility for SEND can be contacted via the school office.